iTwin/itwinjs-core/docs/learning/backend/Workspace2.md

   "landscapePro/hardinessRange"
 ```

-Each setting begins with the "landscapePro" schema prefix followed by a forward slash.
+Each setting's name begins with the "landscapePro" schema prefix followed by a forward slash.
 Forward slashes are used to create logical groupings of settings, similar to how file paths group files into directories.
 In the above example, "ui" and "flora" are two separate groups containing two settings each, while "hardinessRange" is a top-level setting.
 An application user interface that permits the user to view or edit settings would probably present these groups as individual nodes in a tree view, or as tabs.

 # Settings schemas